-The analysis of transferred potentials when the extra-conductors and the grounding grid are both electrically connected does not imply a significantly change in the numerical approach.
-As it has been previously exposed, since the inner resistivity of all the conductors is neglected, then the potential can be assumed constant at every point of their surfaces.
-Consequently, during fault conditions all conductors are energized to the Ground Potential Rise and the extra-conductors also work as "grounded electrodes", leaking electrical current into the ground.
+The analysis of transferred earth potentials when the extra-conductors and the grounding grid are both electrically connected does not imply a significant change in the numerical approach.
+As it has been previously discussed, since the inner resistivity of all conductors is neglected, the potential can be assumed constant at every point of their surfaces.
+Consequently, during fault conditions all conductors are energized to the Ground Potential Rise and the extra-conductors also work as 'grounded electrodes', leaking electrical current into the ground.
 So, the extra-conductors are formally part of the grounding grid, and they must be included in the earthing analysis as part of the grid [14].

-The problem of transferred potentials if there is not a direct electrical connection between the extra-conductors and the grounding grid is more difficult to deal with.
-The main problem is that the extra-conductors attain an unknown voltage (i.e., a fraction of the GPR) due to their closeness to the grounding grid when a fault condition occurs.
+The problem of transferred potentials if there is no a direct electrical connection between the extra-conductors and the grounding grid is more difficult to deal with.
+The main problem is that the extra-conductors attain an unknown voltage (i.e. a fraction of the GPR) due to their closeness to the grounding grid when a fault condition occurs.
 Our objective is to obtain this voltage, and the rest of safety parameters of the grounding system (potential distribution on the earth surface, the step and touch voltages, the equivalent resistance, etc.).

-In the following explanation, we call as "active grid" the electrodes which form the grounding grid (energized to the GPR), and "passive grid" the extra-conductors (which attain a fraction of the GPR) not connected to the earthing grid.
-It is obvious that the importance of these transferred potentials will decrease if the "passive grid" is far from the "active grid", and their effects will be local; however it may produce non-negligible differences of potential on the earth surface in unexpected areas, even outside of the substation site.
+In the following explanation, we call 'active grid' the set of electrodes which form the grounding grid (energized to the GPR), and 'passive grid' the extra-conductors (which attain a fraction of the GPR) not connected to the earthing grid.
+It is obvious that the importance of these transferred potentials will decrease if the 'passive grid' is far from the 'active grid', and their effects will be local; however it may produce non-negligible differences of potential on the earth surface in unexpected areas, even outside of the substation site.

-The analysis of transferred potentials from an "active grid" to a "passive grid" can be performed by means of a superposition of elementary states.
-We consider two elementary states: state 1) the "active grid" energized to 1 V and the "passive grid" to 0 V; and state 2) the "active grid" energized to 0 V and the "passive grid" to 1 V. With these values of unitary Ground Potential Rise, we can apply the BEM numerical approach presented in section 3 to each elementary state, and to compute the total electrical current by unit of voltage which flows from each grid: $i{A1}$ , $i{A2}$ , $i{P1}$ and $i{P2}$ ("A" denotes the "active grid", "P" the "passive grid", and the numbers refer to each elementary state).
+The analysis of transferred potentials from an 'active grid' to a 'passive grid' can be performed by means of a superposition of elementary states given the linear condition of the state equations.
+We consider two elementary states: state (1) the 'active grid' energized to 1 V and the 'passive grid' to 0 V; and state (2) the 'active grid' energized to 0 V and the 'passive grid' to 1 V. With these values of unitary Ground Potential Rise, we can apply the BEM numerical approach presented in Section 3 to each elementary state, and to compute the total electrical current by unit of voltage which flows from each grid: i{A1} , i{A2} , i{P1} and i{P2} ('A' denotes the 'active grid', 'P' the 'passive grid', and the numbers refer to each elementary state).

-The final state is as follows: the "active grid" energized to the GPR, and the "passive grid" energized to a constant unknown potential (that is, a fraction $\lambda$ of the GPR).
-Consequently, this final state can be obtained by superposition of the previous elementary states: the state 1) weighted by the GPR of the "active grid" $(V{\Gamma})$ ; and the state 2) weighted by a fraction of the GPR $(\lambda V{\Gamma})$ .
-Finally, coeficient $\lambda$ and the total current leaked to the soil $(I_G)$ are computed by imposing that the fault condition is produced only in the "active grid" [14], that is by solving the linear system of equations,
+The final state is as follows: the 'active grid' energized to the GPR, and the 'passive grid' energized to a constant unknown potential (that is, a fraction λ of the GPR).

+Consequently, this final state can be obtained by superposition of the previous elementary states: the state Eq.
+(1) weighted by the GPR of the 'active grid' (V{Γ}) ; and the state Eq.
+(2) weighted by a fraction of the GPR (λV{Γ}) .
+Finally, coefficient λ and the total current leaked to the soil $(I{\rm G})$ are computed by imposing that the fault condition is produced only in the 'active grid' [14], that is by solving the linear system of equations,

-$$I_G = V{\Gamma} i{A1} + \lambda V{\Gamma} i{A2} 0 = V{\Gamma} i{P1} + \lambda V{\Gamma} i{P2}.$$ (8)
+$$I{\rm G} = V{\Gamma} i{\rm A1} + \lambda V{\Gamma} i{\rm A2} \quad 0 = V{\Gamma} i{\rm P1} + \lambda V{\Gamma} i{\rm P2}.$$ (8)